MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 ### Generate certificates

-The DLP server and Cloud App Security use the private key and public certificate for server encryption and authentication across the stunnel.
+The ICAP server and Cloud App Security use a private key and public certificate for server encryption and authentication across the stunnel.
 Make sure you create the private key without a pass phrase so that stunnel can run as a background service.
 Also, set the permission on the files to **readable** for the stunnel owner and to **none** for everyone else.

-You can create the certificates on one of the following ways:
+You can create the certificates in one of the following ways:
--	Use your certificate management server to create an SSL certificate on your DLP server, and then copy the keys to the server you prepared for the stunnel installation.
+-	Use your certificate management server to create an SSL certificate on your ICAP server, and then copy the keys to the server you prepared for the stunnel installation.
 -	Or, on the stunnel server, use the following OpenSSL commands to generate a private key and a self-signed certificate.
 Replace these variables:
     - “key.pem” with the name of your private key
     - “cert.pem” with the name of your certificate
     - “stunnel-key” with the name of the newly created key

             openssl genrsa -out key.pem 2048
             openssl req -new -x509 -key key.pem -out cert.pem -days 1095
             cat key.pem cert.pem >> /etc/ssl/private/stunnel-key.pem

 ### Download the Cloud App Security stunnel client public key